vktr274/cnn-affect-recognition/README.md

 These hyperparameters were used for all ResNet models we implemented.
 As training data we used the unbalanced datasets first to get a baseline on how well the models perform.
 All models were trained on the dataset with original labels and the relabeled dataset so we could compare the effect of relabeling the dataset on the model performance.

 All images were normalized to the range [0, 1] using a `Rescaling` layer with a scale of 1.0/255.
+The training data was split into training and validation sets using a 80/20 split.

 Training has been logged using [Weights & Biases](https://wandb.ai/).
 The training notebooks are available in the [`src`](./src) folder.
 The notebook [`resnet-selection-original-labels.ipynb`](./src/resnet-selection-original-labels.ipynb) contains the training of the models on the unbalanced dataset with original labels.
 The notebook [`resnet-selection-improved-labels.ipynb`](./src/resnet-selection-improved-labels.ipynb) contains the training of the models on the unbalanced dataset with improved labels.